gaverhae/blog/books/category-theory-for-programmers/README.md

 > 2. What is a product of two objects in a poset?
 Hint: Use the universal
 >    construction.

-It's the minimum of the two objects.
+If there is a direct morphism between the two object, the minimum of the two.
+Otherwise, if such an object exists, it is the largest object that is smaller than both of the objects.
+If no such object exists (disjoint DAG), there is no product for these two objects in this poset.

 > 3. What is a coproduct of two objects in a poset?

-Maximum of the two objects.
+Maximum of the two objects, modulo same cases as product (smallest one that's largest than both etc.).

 > 4. Implement the equivalent of Haskell `Either` as a generic type in your
 >    favorite language (other than Haskell).